akatter/MechaCar_Statistical_Analysis/README.md

 As mentioned, this would be a one-tailed t-test.
 While a two-tailed t-test could also be used, we would want to prove that the fixed value of MechaCar's performance is better then the performance of the competition, while a two-tailed test would succeed even if MechaCar's performance was significantly worse.

 The data required for this test would be collecting data on manufacturer performance of various models of competing cars.
 Depending on the focus of the analysis, this could be a larger pool of vehicles of different types or only specific models that might share other features like size or seating.
+This test could be repeated for other variables to identify where MechaCar exceeds the competition.